Marcos González

-Marcos Andrés González Salazar (born 9 June 1980) is a Brazilian born Chilean professional football defender.
+Marcos Andrés González Salazar (born 9 June 1980) is a former professional footballer who played as a defender.

 Although born in Brazil, he moved to Santiago aged two and has Chilean citizenship.
 Noteworthy, he has scored in all the team which he has played.

 A Chilean international, he has played during 2006 and 2014 World Cup qualifiers.

 Club career

 He professionally debuted in 1999 at Universidad de Chile, winning a league title that year whilst the following he achieved another league title and a cup title, all with César Vaccia as coach.

-In 2003, González moved to Argentina’s Colón de Santa Fe, remaining there two seasons.
+In 2003, González moved to Argentina's Colón de Santa Fe, remaining there two seasons.
 After a brief spell at Palestino in the second half of 2005, in January 2006 season he chose to sign with the Columbus Crew over Universidad Católica.
 At the American team, he played two seasons and made 45 appearances, scoring two goals.

 Following the 2008 MLS season, González was released from Columbus Crew and then joined the team which he failed to sign in 2006, Universidad Católica, where two years later won the 2010 Primera División title.

 In 2011, it was confirmed that González returned to Universidad de Chile.
 However, he break out into first-team and was a key player in the treble obtention, after winning the Apertura and Clausura titles as well as the Copa Sudamericana.

 In 2012, he joined Brazilian club Flamengo.
 There he helped the team to win the 2013 Copa do Brasil and he stayed at the Mengão until mid-2014.
 After being released from Flamengo, he returned his homeland and signed for Unión Española to play the 2014–15 Primera División season.

 On 11 July 2015, he joined Mexican side Necaxa.